 This course focuses on developing a working knowledge of marketing as it applies to nonprofit organizations.
 Emphasis will be placed on developing a customer orientation, marketing planning and organization, and developing and organizing resources.

-A foundation course examining the origins and societal role of private nonprofit organizations including their social, political, economic, cultural, and ideological importance in American society.
+A foundation course examining the origins and societal role of private nonprofit organizations including their social, political, economic, cultural, and ideological importance in American society and compared against the global non-governmental sector and organizations.
 Major types of nonprofit organizations are studied, as well as distinguishing organizational characteristics of third-sector institutions as contrasted with business and government organizations.
-The course will also provide an introduction to some of the special management issues of nonprofit organizations.
-Current trends in the independent sector and projections for the future are analyzed.
+Current trends in the nonprofit sector and projections for the future are analyzed.

 SBNM 5780 – Measuring Outcomes and Assessment